vsrinivasan294/APCSCode/README.md

 # APCSGridWorld
-This is the APCS repo with all the projects and class assignments from HomesteadHigh School.
+This is the APCS repo with all the projects and class assignments from Homestead High School.
-This consistes of
+This consists of
 1) Grid World
 2) DrawHouse